jeremysz0419/sunshine-city/README.md

 **Description of how data was split into training and testing sets**

-The data has not yet been split into training and testing sets.
-The next step is to possibly create a supervised learning model that implements these steps.
+The data has not been split into training and testing sets.
+The next step would be to possibly create a supervised learning model that implements these steps.

 **Explanation of model choice, including limitations and benefits**